 Foregenix’ Breach Protection Program ("the Program") is a limited warranty of Foregenix services to Merchants (collectively “Merchants”).
 Often in the PCI compliance industry, a Merchant’s credit card processor, acquiring bank, independent sales organization, or merchant services provider (collectively “Acquirer”) may contract and/or pay Foregenix for the services, for which Foregenix provides the Breach Protection Program as a limited warranty.

-A Merchant that is enrolled in Foregenix’ services for a minimum of 3 months and suffers a data breach while enrolled will be reimbursed by Foregenix for certain expenses described below and subject to the terms and conditions in this Agreement.
+A Merchant that is enrolled in Foregenix’ solutions/services, which specify the inclusion and value of the warranty, for a minimum of 3 months for that specific service/solution tier and suffers a data breach while enrolled will be reimbursed by Foregenix for certain expenses described below up to the value specified within the solution/service tier and subject to the terms and conditions in this Agreement.

 The Program is not available to level 1 Merchants, as level 1 Merchants are defined by the card brands.
 The Program is available to Merchants globally that have enrolled in and paid (or whose Acquirer has paid) Foregenix for the Services which explicitly include the limited warranty from the Foregenix Data Breach Protection Program.
 As a limited warranty of its services, Foregenix provides Merchants from £5,000 up to £50,000 ("Program Limit") per Merchant of breach protection, or reimbursement, subject to the terms and limitations described more fully below.
 The level of breach protection (from £5,000 up to £50,000) will be defined in the product/service description when purchased from Foregenix.
 Foregenix will reimburse Merchants only for the following costs and expenses actually incurred and timely reported (see Section 5 below) by Merchants in connection with a properly reported data breach: